Fostering and Developing the Next Generation of BAME Leaders in Housing

-Tracey has worked in the social housing sector for over 25 years, delivering housing management, community and customer services, primarily in London-based Housing Associations.
+Tracey has worked in the social affordable housing sector for over 25 years, delivering housing management, community and customer services, primarily in London-based Housing Associations.
 Tracey began her career as a Housing Management Trainee in Birmingham, working in some of the most deprived areas of the city and, as a Housing Officer (Race), tackling racial harassment across South Birmingham.
 Whilst taking a 5-year career break to focus on her young family, Tracey wrote a research paper which was published as part of a Department of Health study, was appointed to sit on Leasehold Valuation Tribunals and started her Non-Executive career as a Trustee with St Christopher’s Fellowship.
 Over the last 15 years, Tracey has held Senior, Executive and Non-Executive roles which more recently included Chair of Penge Churches HA, Director of Housing and Communities for One Housing and is currently the Executive Director of Housing Management at Homes for Haringey.

 Tracey is a qualified member of the Chartered Institute of Quality Management, the Chartered Institute of Housing as well as the Institute of Leadership and Management, and routinely mentors young (generally BAME) housing professionals to reach further and excel.

 Date: 24th September 2021

 If you would like to register your interest to attend the roundtable please click the link below.